Russia: Dozens missing in deadly Siberian mining incident | DW | 25.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Dozens of people are trapped underground after a fire at a Russian coal mine.
-A rescue team has perished at they searched for the missing miners.
+A rescue team has perished as they searched for the missing miners.

 Dozens of people are trapped underground, at least 11 people have died, in an accident at a mine in Siberia, Russian officials said on Thursday.

-At least 45 people were also injured in the incident, reportedly involving an explosion followed by a fire.

-The Emergencies Ministry said that 237 miners had been brought to the surface and that rescue work for the 46 trapped workers at the Listvyazhnaya coal mine in the Kuznetzk Basin was ongoing.
+The Emergencies Ministry said that 237 miners had been brought to the surface and that rescue work for the 39 missing workers at the Listvyazhnaya coal mine in the Kuznetsk Basin was ongoing.

 Russia's state Tass news agency cited an unnamed emergency official as saying that coal dust had caught fire, causing smoke to fill the mine through the ventilation system.